Strategy

 • The fully-loaded cost per interaction at scale runs €1.30–€1.80 in Lagos, against €4–7 in the EU and €6–10 in the US.
 The gap is structural, not arbitrage — it survives wage growth, infrastructure investment, and the cost of running AI tooling on top.

-The single most-misunderstood input to a Nigerian managed BPO operation is the talent pool.
-Nigeria graduates approximately 600,000 students from tertiary institutions each year.
-Lagos and Abuja concentrate a disproportionate share of those graduates, and the unemployment rate among graduates means a recruiter advertising a structured BPO role with training, progression, and AI-tool exposure is fishing in a deep pool, not scraping the bottom.
+The single most misread input to a Nigerian managed BPO operation is the talent pool itself.
+Nigeria graduates roughly 600,000 students from tertiary institutions every year, with Lagos and Abuja concentrating a disproportionate share.
+Graduate unemployment is high enough that a recruiter advertising a structured BPO role — with training, defined progression, and exposure to AI tooling — is fishing in a deep, well-stocked pond rather than scraping the bottom of a barrel.

 Layered on top of the general graduate pipeline is a parallel technical talent ecosystem that did not exist ten years ago.
 Andela trained software engineers for global remote roles.
-Decagon runs an intensive software engineering programme.
+Decagon runs intensive software engineering programmes.
 Semicolon Africa offers a two-year applied learning model.
-ALX runs technical programmes across software, data, and cloud.
+ALX runs programmes across software, data, and cloud.
 None of these are BPO training programmes.
-All of them have produced graduates whose career options include managed services roles where the work is tool-augmented rather than purely conversational, and the compensation curve is closer to a junior technology role than a traditional call-centre seat.
+All of them have produced graduates whose realistic next-step options now include managed-services roles where the work is tool-augmented rather than purely conversational, and where the compensation curve is closer to a junior technology role than a traditional call-centre seat.
+It is roughly the difference between fishing for a job and fishing for a career.

-The cmdev hiring funnel for a managed BPO engagement looks like this.
-Open applications are filtered for English fluency (written and spoken), basic literacy with consumer technology, and a cognitive aptitude screen calibrated against the workload.
-Roughly 8–12% of applicants pass the initial screen.
-Those candidates go through a structured interview with a behavioural component and a role-play exercise simulating an inbound customer interaction.
+The cmdev hiring funnel walks the candidate through three gates.
+Open applications get filtered for English fluency, both written and spoken; basic literacy with consumer technology; and a cognitive aptitude screen calibrated against the specific workload.
+Roughly 8 to 12 per cent of applicants pass that initial screen.
+Those who do go through a structured interview with a behavioural component and a role-play exercise simulating an inbound customer interaction.
 Roughly half of interviewed candidates receive an offer.
-The acceptance rate is high — over 80% — because the structured training, defined progression path, and exposure to AI tooling is genuinely attractive against the alternative graduate market.
+The acceptance rate sits above 80 per cent because the structured training, the defined progression path, and the exposure to AI tooling is genuinely attractive against the alternative graduate market — Lagos has many entry-level office jobs and few that come with both a curriculum and a measurable career trajectory.

-The agents who reach a customer interaction are not script-readers.
-They are graduates with the verbal fluency to handle a US or UK customer, the cognitive flexibility to read a model-generated draft and decide whether to send it, and the patience to work through a six-week structured programme before they take a live call.
+The agents who reach a customer interaction are not the script-readers of the old mental picture.
+They are graduates with the verbal fluency to handle a US or UK customer, the cognitive flexibility to read a model-generated draft and decide whether to send it, and the patience to work through a six-week structured programme before they take their first live call.

-The traditional BPO track runs four weeks.
+The four-week track moves through familiar territory.
 Week one is product and policy — what the client sells, what the support boundaries are, what gets escalated.
-Week two is customer service fundamentals — tone, de-escalation, structured listening, the verbal scaffolding of a professional support interaction.
-Week three is system fluency — the CRM, the ticketing platform, the knowledge base, the contact-centre interface.
-Week four is supervised live calls with a senior agent or supervisor sitting alongside, with the agent moving from observation to assisted handling to solo handling over the course of the week.
+Week two is customer service fundamentals: tone, de-escalation, structured listening, the verbal scaffolding of a professional support interaction.
+Week three is system fluency, walking the CRM, the ticketing platform, the knowledge base, the contact-centre interface.
+Week four is supervised live calls with a senior agent or supervisor sitting alongside, the agent moving from observation to assisted handling to solo handling over the course of the week.
+Anyone who has run a contact centre will recognise the shape.

+The AI-augmented track repeats those four weeks and then adds the two weeks that change everything.
 Week five is prompt and draft literacy.
-The agent learns the shape of the model-generated drafts they will be working with — what a good draft looks like, what a bad draft looks like, the failure modes that show up most often (over-confident hallucinations, policy misreads, tone mismatches).
-They learn the editing patterns that the workflow expects — when to accept the draft as-is, when to lightly edit, when to discard and write from scratch, when to escalate rather than send.
-They learn to read the model's confidence signals and to weight them appropriately against their own judgement.
+The agent learns the shape of the model-generated drafts they will be working with — what a good one looks like, what a bad one looks like, the failure modes that show up most often (overconfident hallucinations, policy misreads, tone mismatches).
+They learn the editing patterns the workflow expects: when to accept the draft as-is, when to lightly edit, when to discard and write from scratch, when to escalate rather than send.
+They learn to read the model's confidence signals and weight them appropriately against their own judgement, which is closer to the discipline of a sub-editor reviewing a journalist's copy than to the discipline of an agent reading a script.

 Week six is audit-trail literacy and edge-case handling.
-Every interaction in the AI-augmented workflow generates a record of the model draft, the agent's edits, and the final output sent to the customer.
-The agent learns how that record is used downstream — by QA, by the supervisor, by the client's compliance team — and that knowledge changes the editing behaviour.
+Every interaction in the AI-augmented workflow generates a record of the model draft, the agent's edits, and the final output that reaches the customer.
+The agent learns how that record gets used downstream — by QA, by the supervisor, by the client's compliance team — and the knowledge of how the record will be read changes how the editing happens.
 The same week covers the edge cases that the prompt patterns do not handle cleanly: regulated information requests, suspected fraud, escalations to legal, accessibility accommodations.
 By the end of week six, the agent can work the AI-augmented loop fluently and knows when to step outside it.

 The two-week investment in tool fluency is not optional.
-Skipping it produces agents who either over-trust the model (sending hallucinated responses) or under-trust it (rewriting every draft from scratch and capturing none of the productivity gain).
-Both failure modes appear within the first month on the floor.
+Skipping it produces agents who either over-trust the model (sending hallucinated responses straight to the customer) or under-trust it (rewriting every draft from scratch and capturing none of the productivity gain).
+Both failure modes appear within the first month on the floor, and both are visible in QA scores by week eight.
+It is the difference between teaching a junior driver how the new car handles and putting them straight onto the motorway.

-Lagos sits at GMT+1, year-round.
-There is no daylight savings adjustment.
-That single fact is the structural advantage of running a managed BPO from Nigeria for a Western client base.
+Lagos sits at GMT+1 year-round.
+There is no daylight savings adjustment to argue with.
+That one geographical fact is the structural advantage that makes a Lagos-based managed BPO operation defensible against alternatives in Manila, Eastern Europe, or Latin America for a Western client base.

 Lagos follow-the-sun shift coverage map — a timeline of Lagos local hours (00:00 to 24:00, GMT+1) showing three agent shifts and four client-market business-hour bands.
 Shift 1 runs 07:00 to 15:00 Lagos and covers the EU 08:00-18:00 CET and UK 08:00-19:00 BST business days.
 Shift 2 runs 13:00 to 22:00 Lagos and covers US East 08:00-17:00 ET (offset minus 5 hours) plus the US West 08:00-17:00 PT morning (offset minus 8 hours).
 Shift 3 is the contract-dependent overnight 22:00 to 07:00 follow-the-sun shift, drawn dashed to show it is engaged only when the contract demands true 24/7.
 Below the timeline sits the supervisor structure: 1:8 supervisor-to-agent ratio for tier-1 routine intents, 1:5 for complex or regulated workloads, a card listing automatic escalation triggers (customer escalation, regulated information request, suspected fraud, call duration over 2 sigma above intent median), and a separate QA function with sampling rates of 3-5% routine, 8-12% complex, 100% flagged or high-value, feeding weekly write-ups back into the next training cohort.